On the probability of generating invariably a finite simple group: Exceptional groups

 Here composition is right-to-left; this however makes no difference, because in a Weyl group every element is conjugate to its inverse, cf. \cite[Corollary p.
 45]{Car}.
-We are now ready to begin the proof.
+We are now ready to begin the proof of Theorem \ref{theorem_1.5_restatement} in this case.
 We divide the cases $q$ even and $q$ odd.